Ibrahim Ayew

-Ibrahim Abdul Rahim Ayew (born 16 April 1988), also known as Ibrahim Ayew or Rahim Ayew, is a Ghanaian professional footballer who plays as a defensive midfielder for Gibraltar Football League club Lincoln Red Imps.
+Ibrahim Abdul Rahim Ayew (born 16 April 1988), also known as Ibrahim Ayew or Rahim Ayew, is a Ghanaian professional footballer who plays as a defensive midfielder.

 Club career

 Ayew began to play football at Adisadel College, and later started his professional career with his father's team F.C.
 Nania and was in January 2009 transferred to Eleven Wise.
 He agreed to sign for German club TSG Hoffenheim, signing on a three-and-a-half-year contract, but the deal never materialized.
 On 17 June 2009, after much speculation, then 21-year-old Ghanaian national player joined from Sekondi Wise Fighters to Egyptian giants El Zamalek FC, where he signed a five-year contract.
 In January 2011, he signed a contract with Lierse S.K. in the Jupiler League in Belgium.
 He became a free agent in July 2013 after a two-season stint with Lierse and then for 5 months, he tried to look for a team to play.
 In December 2013, he returned to Ghana, signing with Asante Kotoko.

 In 2016, Ayew moved to Gibraltar to sign with Premier Division side Europa.
 Used as a left-back in the side, he scored his first goal on 19 March 2017 against Europa Point.
 After 5 years at the club, Ayew left Europa in summer 2021.
 However, he returned to football a year later to sign for league rivals Bruno's Magpies, first appearing in their inaugural UEFA Europa Conference League squad to face Crusaders on 7 July 2022.